railwayapp/docs/src/docs/reference/pricing.md

 title: Pricing
 ---

-## Introduction

 Railway plans and pricing are designed to support you however you work.
 We charge a base subscription fee for the plan you sign up to, on top of your resource and add-on usages.

+**Base Subscription Fee**

 The base subscription fee allows you to use the Railway platform and features included in the tier of your subscription.

+**Usage-based Pricing**

 Usage-based pricing means that you are only charged for the resources you actually use - this helps prevent runaway cloud costs and provides assurances that you're always getting the best deal possible on your cloud spend.

 ## Free Trial

-As a new user, you can take the platform for a spin by starting a free trial.
+New users can take the platform for a spin by starting a free trial.
 The trial gives access to basic features and includes a one-time grant of $5.

-Full Trial users can deploy code and databases, while Limited Trial users can only deploy databases.
+**Full vs Limited Trial**

 Your trial experience depends on whether Railway can verify your account.
 Read more about verification [here](#verification).

+Full Trial users can deploy code and databases, while Limited Trial users can only deploy databases.

 ## Plans